top of page

 Scenic and amazing view over Queenstown on the South Island of New Zealand

-On the shores of Lake Wakatipu, Queenstown is the home of adventure and sports.
-Queenstown has a population of 15,000 and 48,000 live in the region.
-It's a smaller town but with a lot of things to do for the traveler seeking adventures, surrounded by towering mountains of the Southern Alps.
+Nestled on the shores of Lake Wakatipu, Queenstown is New Zealand’s adventure capital.
+With a population of 15,000 and 48,000 in the surrounding region, this compact town is packed with thrilling experiences for any traveler seeking excitement, all framed by the majestic Southern Alps.

 Dunedin on the South Island of New Zealand

-Invercargill has a population of 50,000 and is one of the southernmost cities in the world.
-In the heartland of Southern Plains, on the New River; or Oreti, with rich farmland; Invercargill is bordered by large areas of conservation land and marine reserves, including Fiordland National Park covering the south-west corner of the South Island and the Catlins coastal region.
+Invercargill, with a population of 50,000, is one of the southernmost cities in the world.
+Located in the heart of the Southern Plains, along the New River (or Oreti), it is surrounded by fertile farmlands and vast areas of conservation land and marine reserves.
+Notable nearby natural attractions include Fiordland National Park in the southwest and the scenic Catlins coastal region.

 Seals having a nap in Doubtful Sounds